-- 2022 camping fees are $15 per night for basic camping, $27 per night for camping with electricity.
-Camping fees will be paid at the entry gate by cash, check or credit card.
+- 2023 camping fees are $15/day for basic camping or $27/day for camping with electricity.
+Camping fees will be paid at the entry gate by cash or credit/debit card.
+NO CHECKS ACCEPTED.

 - Full camping fees must be paid for ALL nights on grounds, sold from day entering to last day of festival.

 - More than 1000 electric hookups available in the Pecan Grove and West campgrounds.
 Available on first-come, first-served basis.
 All outlets in the general campgrounds are 30-amp.
 Some 50-amp are available in handicapped camping.

 - Security personnel on grounds 24 hours a day from Land Rush until festival’s end.
 Check your Walnut Valley Festival Program for how to contact if you need assistance.

 - No refunds will be issued to people removed from grounds for violation of Festival rules.

 - Main Festival Gate and ReEntry will no longer be open 24 hours with the exception of the night before Land Rush.
 Only those who already have their wristbands will be allowed on grounds after the gate closes each night until the following morning.
 During these hours, all non-emergency access is restricted to the 14th Street gates, and no ticket or camping sales/processing will take place.

 - In response to feedback from festival attendees, golf cart permits will now be a daily charge instead of a one-time fee.
 See the golf cart section below for details.

 Gate (& ReEntry after 5pm Wednesday, 9/6) Hours

 - Saturday, 9/2 – Tuesday, 9/5: 7am – 7pm